marcelofern/marcelofern.github.io/posts/postgres/unique-constraints-without-downtime/index.md

 The differences remaining are:

-- Constraints can be deferred
+- Constraints can be deferred.
 - Indexes can be partial, which is useful if uniqueness is restricted to a subset of data.
 You **cannot** add a table constraint from a partial index.
-  Make sure your index wasn't created with "WHERE ..."
+  Make sure your index wasn't created with "WHERE ...".
 - If you care about the SQL standard, constraints are part of it, whereas indexes aren't (they're an implementation detail).
-- External tools that care about uniqueness being defined through constraints might care about it.
+- External tools that care about uniqueness being defined through constraints might care about it and not work properly if the constraint isn't defined on the schema.

 ## Timing Different Approaches

-The Python script below, times how long it takes to add a constraint using two
+The Python script below times how long it takes to add a constraint using two
 approaches:

 - ALTER TABLE **without** a pre-existing index.
 - ALTER TABLE **with** a pre-existing index.

+Note: These results were taken from a **local** database without any concurrency.

+TLDR: Creating an index concurrently first, and then using it to create the constraint takes a little longer in total, but is a much safer approach.

 First, the results in, and then the script: